 - Have a minimum of three and a maximum of five members.

-- Have their Teacher Advisor approve the plan.
+- Have their advisor approve the plan.

 - Include students’ names in the written documentation, but DO NOT include student names in the videos.
 Videos will be posted online for public viewing.

 - Complete the task as described in the challenge.

 - Be no larger than 6 ft x 6 ft x 6 ft.

 - Have a minimum of eight steps.
 There is no maximum of steps.

 - Incorporate the use of a minimum of three different simple machines with the option of using all simple machines.

 - Run for no more than 90 seconds per run, from start to finish.